 Preliminary analysis

 1. Put the requirements in Rigorous Event Storming Icon Notation (RESIN) and resolve hotspots.
-See the GDPR example.
+See the examples.

 2. If there are any humans issuing commands, or looking at read models, then design guidelines for the user experience.